 The most relevant one.
 All in all - it would be a judgment call.

-Missing additional product data errors [gender, color, age group, size]
+Missing required attributes: additional product data [gender, color, age group, size]

-For certain countries, Google requires additional information (gender, color, size, age_group) to be provided within the feed if you’re selling fashion-related goods.
-Failure to produce them results in product disapproval.
+For some countries or product categories, Google requires additional information (gender, color, size, age_group) to be provided within the feed if you’re selling fashion-related goods.
+Failure to include them results in product disapproval.

 - Missing required attribute [gender]